EventStore/documentation/docs/getting-started/quickstart/README.md

 1. Started the EventStoreDB server.
 2. Browsed to the Admin UI.
-3. Appended an event to a stream.
+3. Appended an event to EventStoreDB.
 4. Verified the event in the Admin UI.
-5. Read the event from the stream.
+5. Read the event from EventStoreDB programmatically.

 Feel free to experiment further by appending more events, reading them, or even exploring advanced features of EventStoreDB!

+## Next Steps

+Now that you've completed the quickstart, you may want to explore the following:

+- [EventStoreDB "From Scratch" Series](https://academy.eventstore.com/from-scratch): Find more explanations about the scripts and samples used in this quickstart along with other beginner tutorials.

+- [Install EventStoreDB locally](https://developers.eventstore.com/server/v23.10/quick-start/installation.html): Learn how to installEventStoreDB on your local machine for deeper exploration and integration with your projects.

+- [EventStoreDB Client SDK Documentation](https://developers.eventstore.com/clients/grpc/getting-started.html): Understand how to interact with EventStoreDB programmatically with EventStoreDB clients.

+- [EventStoreDB Server Configuration Documentation](https://developers.eventstore.com/server/v23.10/configuration/): Explore how to configure EventStoreDB for your environment.

+- [Event Store Cloud](https://www.eventstore.com/event-store-cloud): Run EventStoreDB from the fully managed environment without the need to host it yourself.

+- [EventStoreDB Samples](https://github.com/EventStore/samples/tree/main): Experiment with different SDKs to interact with EventStoreDB using various programming languages.